 - Bumps – For some people, a bump may be apparent at each injection site and typically disappears within 30 minutes.

-- Headache – Temporary headache is the most common reported symptom following Botox.
+- Headache – Temporary headache is the most common reported symptom following Botox® and/or Xeomin®.
 If desired, painkiller medication may be taken.
 Ibuprofen/Advil is preferable to Tylenol/Aspirin, as the latter can increase bruising if taken the day of treatment.

 Results and Future Appointments

-- Botox usually develops over 3-5 days but can take up to 2 weeks to see full effect.
-If you feel you may need an adjustment to your Botox treatment, you may schedule an appointment for two weeks from your initial appointment.
+- Results of Botox® and/or Xeomin® usually start to appear within a few days of injections, but can take up to two weeks to see full effect.
+If you feel you may need an adjustment to your treatment, you may schedule an appointment for two weeks from your initial appointment.

-- Although some people may experience shorter or longer lasting results, scientific evidence shows that the effects of Botox usually lasts 3-4 months when dosed optimally.
+- Although some people may experience shorter or longer lasting results, scientific evidence shows that the effects of Botox® and/or Xeomin® usually lasts 3-4 months when dosed optimally.

-- It is highly encouraged to schedule your next appointment as soon as your Botox wears off (at 3-4 months) to keep up smoothness and/or maintain progress.
+- It is highly encouraged to schedule your next appointment as soon as your Botox® and/or Xeomin® wears off (at 3-4 months) to keep up smoothness and/or maintain progress.

 It is important to follow instructions about dermal filler aftercare.

 Immediately after your filler treatment may notice a few of the following things:

 - Red needle puncture marks